Grand Design Transcend 28MKS Review

 We loved our first camper, a Jayco Jay Flight 26BH.
 It was the perfect first camper for our family of four.
 As our children grew to young adults and we added a dog to the family, it began to feel a bit too small.
 On rainy days when we wanted to watch a movie, there wasn’t enough room for four to sit comfortably.
 During meal prep, it was hard to pass through the kitchen area to the bunks or bathroom.
 After almost 10 years, we decided to shop for something with a bit more space.

 After a year of shopping, multiple RV shows and dealer visits, we decided to buy a 2019 Grand Design Transcend 28MKS.
 After a year of use, we are really enjoying it.
+I hope you enjoy this Grand Design Transcend Review.
+I’d love to hear your feedback.

 Our Travel Trailer Requirements